JJFrisch/BlokusDuo/README.md

 ![image](pieces.png)

-The reference sheet for the names and orientations for the blocks https://docs.google.com/spreadsheets/d/1dFAExdQarvSGbGUxz0TBeIQ9M-47H39ZSjkkdOUDPpI/edit?gid=0#gid=0
+The reference sheet for the names, point count, corners and orientations of the blocks. https://docs.google.com/spreadsheets/d/1dFAExdQarvSGbGUxz0TBeIQ9M-47H39ZSjkkdOUDPpI/edit?gid=0#gid=0

 #### For us to commit back to GitHub: